Save more with fun money saving challenges

 Pick a time – one month is typical, but choose what you think you can do and don’t spend extra money.
 The only money you spend during this challenge is on necessities, food, shelter, and transportation.

-This challenge helps you think about every purchase you make.
+This no spend challenge helps you think about every purchase you make.
 Is it necessary?
 Can you live without it?
-With enough practice, you’ll become more mindful about spending, and may save money without trying.
+With enough practice, you’ll become more mindful about spending, and may save significant amounts of money without trying.

 2. No-Spend Weekend Challenge